I tell people picking up the 2010 Newmar Ventana in April of 2018 was a spontaneous decision seven years in the making.

 In October 2013, I retired from the Air Force.
 Although you think that may provide more time for getting out on the road.
 Unfortunately, we needed to pay the bills.
 Keeping up with the mortgage, car and other bills had us in the Red.
 When we did find new work in June 2014, it involved moving from Colorado to the wastelands of California.
 By wasteland, I mean Ridgecrest in the northern portion of the Mojave desert.

 We sold the Lance after a brief 18 months of ownership to make the move easier.
-We new after getting to California, we would upgrade to a small gas motorhome.
+We knew that after getting to California, we would upgrade to a small gas motorhome.
 The motorhome would be parked right next to the house rather than in a storage lot.
 A motorhome parked next to the house would allow us to get out more often with less preparation.
 Before leaving Colorado, we purchased a Fiat 500 to be a towed car for the future motorhome.

 The California Cruiser

 Only two months after arriving in California, we were out shopping again.
 In January 2015, we got suckered into the new car smell of a brand new motorhome.
 We purchased a 2015 Tiffin Allegro 31SA.
 Not only did we fall for the new car smell, but we also purchased an extended warranty.
-All of them made complete sense at the time and is worth a completely different story.
+All of them made complete sense at the time and are worth a completely different story.

-We originally thought we would be escaping in the Tiffin at around once a month.
+We originally thought we would be escaping in the Tiffin around once a month.
 After a few trips, we realized short 3-day trips were not long enough.
 We saved up more leave to take longer trips.
 Although we still are not on the road as much as we wanted to be, we used the Tiffin much more than the Lance.
 The Tiffin was definitely the home on the road.
-It gave us plenty of space for us and pets.
+It gave us plenty of space for ourselves and our pets.
 The Tiffin was much more livable for a week or more at a time.

 We expected we would be using the Tiffin for seven to eight years.
 Part of this was expectations on the cost of the full-time motorhome.
 Part of this was expectations on home much we could be able to save before hitting the road.
 Luckily, pay raises came for both of us at a higher and faster rate than expected.
-We also decided to go for a less expensive, used motorhome and renovate to our needs.
+We also decided to go for a less expensive, used motorhome and renovate it to our needs.

 We continued our research.
 We started following more YouTube channels including RVGeeks, Keep Your Daydream, RV with Tito, and RV Love.
 Everyone’s shared experiences from the road coupled with our personal experiences started to set our plans.